stevelorenz/comnetsemu/README.md

 ```

 As configured in ./Vagrantfile, current source code folder on the host OS is synced to the `/home/vagrant/comnetsemu`
 folder in the VM.
-And the emulator's Python modules are installed in development mode.
+And the emulator's Python package is installed in development mode.
 So you can work on the emulator
 or application codes in your host OS and run/test them in the VM.

 #### Option 2: Bare-mental Installation